Howard County Maryland assistance programs.

 Faith Community Baptist Church in Silver Spring (dial 301-460-8188) offers basic needs such as boxes of food, clothing, Christmas assistance, and groceries.

 Several other food banks operate in the region.
 They can support seniors, unemployed, the poor, and low income.
-Read food pantries Howard County Maryland.
+Many Columbia Maryland locations also have soup kitchens.
+Read free food pantries Howard County Maryland.